zenml-io/zenml-projects/customer-churn/README.md

 Let's start by setting up our full AWS stack to run the pipeline using Seldon Core.

-1. Install the Seldon Core Integration, a set of ZenML extensions that integrate with Seldon Core.
+1. Install the Seldon Core integration, a set of ZenML extensions that integrate with Seldon Core.

 ```bash
 zenml integration install Seldon